-The BLC staff provided tremendous support of both my academic and personal goals; I felt truly cared for.
-I am so grateful for the friendships I’ve made.Shanthi Cambala, BLC Resident
+BLC staff provided tremendous support for both my academic and personal goals.
+I felt truly cared for and I'm so grateful for the friendships I’ve made.Shanthi C., BLC Resident

 The Bradley Board is your hall organization.
-The students that make up this group are responsible for planning all trips and events that occur in the Bradley community during the year.
-In the past, some of these events have included trips to Six Flags or an IMAX movie, and bringing in instructors to teach activities like yoga, dance, or martial arts.
+This group assists in planning events such as trips to Six Flags, IMAX movies, and arranging instructors to teach activities like yoga, dance, or martial arts.